-French painter Pierre-Jacques Volaire made a career in Italy executing souvenir pictures for english...view artist
+French painter Pierre-Jacques Volaire was a French artist who made a career in Italy as a souvenir artist.
+He...view artist

 Artwork Related to this Lesson

 - The student will explore a variety of natural forces and demonstrate deeper understanding of one force of his/her choosing.